simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 Using your Computer Natively ............................

-To take the tutorial on your machine, you first need to :ref:`install SimGrid <install>`, a C++ compiler and also ``pajeng`` to visualize the traces.
+To take the tutorial on your machine, you first need to :ref:`install a recent version of SimGrid <install>`, a C++ compiler and also ``pajeng`` to visualize the traces.
 You may want to install `Vite
-<http://vite.gforge.inria.fr/>`_ to get a first glance at the
+<http://vite.gforge.inria.fr/>`_ to get a first glance at the traces.
-traces.
 The provided code template requires cmake to compile.
 On Debian and Ubuntu for example, you can get them as follows:

 .. code-block:: shell